 Remove Audio and Visual Distractions With the Click of a Button

 The office—even the home office—is a distracting place.
 One easy way to make it more conducive to good communication is to install Krisp.
-Krisp is an app that eliminates background noise from virtual meetings (in real time!) and allows you to set a virtual background across all of your communication apps.
+Krisp is an app that eliminates background noise from virtual meetings (in real time!) and it works across all of your communication apps.

-Just install the app and toggle the switch on, and you can communicate clearly during every call, without any distracting sounds or visuals.
+Just install the app and toggle the switch on, and you can communicate clearly during every call, without any distracting sounds.

 Host Virtual Town Hall Meetings